osohq/oso/docs/content/any/getting-started/quickstart/index.md

 {{% callout "What's next" "blue" %}}

 - Explore how to [add Oso to an application](application).
+- [Use Oso Roles](/guides/new-roles) to add Role-Based Access Control to your application
 - Dive into [writing policies](policies) in detail.

 {{% /callout %}}